-Learn about Illinois Appellate Court cases that significantly impact the practice, with important insights for both Petitioner’s and Respondent’s attorneys.
-Supreme Court Rule 138 and 735 ILCS 5/8-2901 will also be discussed.
+Learn about recent Illinois Appellate Court cases that significantly impact the practice, with important insights for both Petitioner’s and Respondent’s attorneys.
+The McAllister case and the amendment to Rule 23 are also discussed.